 One of the primary goals of Measure ULA's House LA Fund is to "increase access to permanently affordable housing for vulnerable populations including but not limited to seniors in Low Income Households, formerly homeless, and persons with disabilities."
-In fact, 30% of the House LA Fund shall be used for a Homeless Prevention Program, of which 10% of the House LA Fund shall be used specifically "to provide income assistance designed to assist households in avoiding displacement from their homes to rent-burdened, Acutely Low Income, Extremely Low Income, and Very Low Income Households including seniors (aged 65 years and above) and/or persons with disabilities at-risk of becoming homeless."28 Through the City's front funding of \$150 million toward ULA, there will be \$23 million dedicated toward Senior and Disabled Income Assistance.
+In fact, 30% of the House LA Fund shall be used for a Homeless Prevention Program, of which 10% of the House LA Fund shall be used specifically "to provide income assistance designed to assist households in avoiding displacement from their homes to rent-burdened, Acutely Low Income, Extremely Low Income, and Very Low Income Households including seniors (aged 65 years and above) and/or persons with disabilities at-risk of becoming homeless."28 Through the City's front funding of \$150 million toward ULA, there will be \$23 million dedicated toward the Income Support for Rent-Burdened Seniors and Persons with Disabilities Program.